Best restaurants in Thessaloniki? This guide has got you covered!

 Typical Greek food is all about tradition and following age-old recipes just like Yia Yia.
 However, the culinary movers and shakers of Thessaloniki are mixing things up.

-You can expect to find everything here – from fusion cuisine to timeless classics infused with a contemporary twist.
+You can expect to find everything here.
+The best restaurants in Thessaloniki offer everything from fusion cuisine to timeless classics infused with a contemporary twist.
 Exploring the city’s dining scene is undoubtedly one of the best things to do in Thessaloniki.

 - 1 The Best Restaurants in Thessaloniki